apex/up/docs/04-configuration.md

 The Lambda `memory` setting also scales the CPU, if your app is slow, or for cases such as larger Node applications with many `require()`s you may need to increase this value.
 View the [Lambda Pricing](https://aws.amazon.com/lambda/pricing/) page for more information regarding the `memory` setting.

-When a VPC is used make sure to use private subnets only, and ensure that you have a NAT for internet access, which will be required to access most AWS APIs.
+Using Up Pro in a VPC requires access to the that the AWS SSM Parameter Store API for environment variables, otherwise the app may appear to "hang" and timeout when loading secrets.
+Removing VPC configuration must currently be done in the AWS console.

 Note: Changes to Lambda configuration do not require a `up stack apply`, just deploy and these changes are picked up!